 In 2010, we managed to breed the first fish with the visual pattern of a rattlesnake.
 Soon after that, we had the whole code cracked.
 You can read about the process at our website.

-Hmm, fishy...
-There must be some colours and patterns that are difficult to produce, is there anything you are still not capable of?
+Hmm, fishy… There must be some colors and patterns that are difficult to produce, is there anything you are still not capable of?

 Why only shoes and not other items?

-Because shoe-making is in my family, and there is a pre-existing culture of personalisation in sneakers that I felt we would have a part in.
+Because shoe-making is in my family, and there is a pre-existing culture of personalization in sneakers that I felt we would have a part in.

 It sounds like a hugely expensive process.
 Where does the money come from?

 Asian venture capital.
 I cannot go into details on this as the investors are shocked by the recent events.

 Ah, the break in.
 I'm sorry to hear about that.
 Knowing your stingrays, what do you think their fate will be?

 We haven't been able to find any of them, nor heard from them so far.
 The ocean is a big place.
 I'm very upset about it.

 It must have set you back but will you get back to producing the shoes?